emarock/proxy-pac-proxy/README.md

 > Note2: installation requires access to the public npmjs.com
 > repository.
 That is straightforward when connected to a public
-> network, but may be tricky those network environments where
+> network, but may be tricky in those network environments where
 > *proxy-pac-proxy* is needed.
 In the latter case, `npm` can be
 > instructed to access the Internet through a previously discovered
 > HTTP proxy by using the `--https-proxy` option.
 This is needed only
-> at installation time; afterwards proxy-pac-proxy takes care of the
+> at installation time; afterwards proxy-pac-proxy can take care of
-> problem
+> the problem

 To install *proxy-pac-proxy* on your system run: